 Marine Debris Prevention Grants

-The NOAA Marine Debris Program provides funding to prevent the introduction of marine debris into the marine and coastal environment.
-Projects awarded through this grant competition will actively engage and educate a target audience in hands-on programs designed to raise awareness, reduce barriers to marine debris prevention (e.g., lack of access to waste receptacles or alternatives to single-use items), and encourage and support changes in behaviors to ensure long-term prevention of marine debris.
+The NOAA Marine Debris Program offers funding that supports marine debris prevention projects that actively engage and educate a target audience in hands-on programs.
+These projects raise awareness, reduce barriers to marine debris prevention, and encourage and support changes in behaviors to ensure long-term prevention of marine debris.
 View prevention projects funded in fiscal year 2020.

 North America Marine Debris Prevention and Removal Grants